LangbaseInc/langbase-examples/examples/ascii-software-architect/README.md

 ## Learn more

-1. Check the [ASCII Software Architect AI Agent Pipe on ⌘ Langbase][pipe]
+1. Check the [ASCII Software Architect Chatbot Pipe on ⌘ Langbase][pipe]
 2. Read the [source code on GitHub][gh] for this example
 3. Go through Documentaion: [Pipe Quick Start][qs]
 4. Learn more about [Pipes & Memory features on ⌘ Langbase][docs]